What is a release?

 - changes to the Technical Specifications and GB Companion Specification (referred to as the TSG2 changes).

-In addition, the February 2018 release may be supplemented by internal DCC changes undertaken in accordance with the DCC Release Management Policy.
+In addition, Release 2.0 may be supplemented by internal DCC changes undertaken in accordance with the DCC Release Management Policy and approved Modification Proposals.

 Forward Release Look

 To give SEC Parties and other interested parties an indication of the earliest point when different types of changes could be implemented an Indicative Release Content Overview has been prepared.
 It is available from the document list on the left.
 It will be updated when new content is added, target dates change or when a change has been approved.

 If you would like to further detail on releases or the Panel Release Management Policy, please email the SECAS Helpdesk or call us on 020 7090 7755.